litebird/litebird_sim/docs/source/quaternions.rst

 Note the syntax for :func:`.quat_left_multiply`: you are supposed to pass the four components of the quaternion :math:`q` as separate arguments, and thus we need to prepend the call to ``lbs.quat_rotation_z`` with ``*`` to expand the result (a 4-element tuple) into the four parameters required by :func:`.quat_left_multiply`.
-The reason for this weird syntax is efficiency, as this kind of function call can be easily optimized by Numba (which is used extensively in the code).
+The reason for this weird syntax is efficiency, as Numba (which is used extensively in the code) can easily optimize this kind of function call.

 Finally, the framework provides the function :func:`.rotate_vector`, which applies the rotation described by a normalized quaternion to a